 Desultory shooting from the Welsh skirmishers barely slowed the coherent advance of the Rus and Vikings.
-The battle was fierce, and many clutched their lucky charms made of fragments of Frigg's flat-packed goat-scrotum!
+Morale was now at the bottom of Styrbjorn the Unsteady's twin-headed armpits!

 With the Rus charging into shooting range the Welsh infantry unleashed volleys of arrows onto the line of raised shields.

 By the hairs on Steffan the chicken-castrator's flame-singed boxer shorts, and jumping out of ambush, the Rus javelinmen immediately began to play a significant part in the game for the second matchup in a row.

 Pictures of Rus & Viking Troops from my Ancients Photo Directory